OpenVPN/openvpn/doc/man-sections/script-options.rst

         client-crresponse cmd

   OpenVPN will write the response of the client into a temporary file.
-  The filename will be passed as an argument to ``cmd``, and the file will be automatically deleted by OpenVPN after the script returns.
+  The filename will be passed as an argument to ``cmd``, and the file will automatically deleted by OpenVPN after the script returns.

   The response is passed as is from the client.
 The script needs to check